CondensedMilk7/pridontetradze.com/src/blog/pluraslides.md

 You can now visit the `index.html` to see all your slideshow links listed out.
 Clicking the link will take you to the slideshow app.
 The template for the index file is configurable, in case you don't like its bland looks.

+## deployment

+Literally just link your repository to netlify and that's it.
+All the configuration is written in the included `netlify.toml` file.
+The `_redirects` file generated in the `dist` folder also delegates all the routing tasks to the slideshow apps.

 ## Some Caveats

 It isn't to say that I am not satisfied with this solution,